Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified saddlers earn about $15.00 per hour, often with opportunities for overtime during peak periods.
+Fully qualified saddlers earn an average of $15.00 per hour.

 Self-Rating